MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-datasvc-sqlmi/enterprise-scale-landing-zone-arc-data-svc-sql-mi-storage-disciplines.md

 It is recommended to plan and account for all of the new and existing databases involved in the migration and deployment of Arc-enabled SQL MI.
 This will prevent needing to move databases between instances at a later time.

 Depending on your Kubernetes cluster organization, provision Arc-enabled SQL MI deployments to different Kubernetes clusters based on the need to separate environments (non-prod, prod), regions and other business factors.
-Review the [Resource Organization](./eslz-arc-datasvc-sqlmi-resource-organization.md) design area for more recommendations.
+Review the [Resource Organization](./eslz-arc-datasvc-sql-mi-resource-organization.md) design area for more recommendations.
 When configuring multiple database instances on a cluster, be sure to separate busy databases to their own instance to avoid I/O contention.

 Use node labels to ensure that database instances are put onto separate nodes to distribute the overall I/O traffic across multiple nodes, see Kubernetes [Node Labels](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#built-in-node-labels) along with Kubernetes [Node Affinity and Anti-Affinity Labels](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity) for configuring this.
 If operating in a virtualized environment, ensure that I/O is appropriately distributed at the physical host-level.

 Plan the capacity for Arc-enabled SQL MI to have adequate storage sizes for _Data_, _Logs_, _DataLogs_, and _Backups_ that can accommodate both current needs and projected growth for all the databases that will live on the instances of Arc-enabled SQL MI.
 This will prevent having to resize the PVCs in the future.
 Choose separate physical drives for _Data_ and _DataLogs_ to allow parallel I/O activity to occur, resulting in improved performance by avoiding possible contention caused when using a shared drive.

-Review the [Arc-enabled SQL MI Business Continuity](./eslz-arc-datasvc-sqlmi-bcdr.md) design area for additional recommendations surrounding point-in-time restore, high availability, and disaster recovery.
+Review the [Arc-enabled SQL MI Business Continuity](./eslz-arc-datasvc-sql-mi-bcdr.md) design area for additional recommendations surrounding point-in-time restore, high availability, and disaster recovery.

 While there are several factors that might dictate a deployment of the Business Critical or General Purpose tier of Arc-enabled SQL MI, Business Critical using local storage will provide the lowest latency and highest availability.
 The following subsections provide more specific recommendations for each tier:

-#### General Purpose
+#### General Purpose service tier

 It is recommended to choose a low latency remote Storage Class for the _Data_ and _DataLogs_ Persistent Volumes to have optimal performance.
 Avoid using a Storage Class that can introduce network partitions, such as having an on-premises cluster configured to use an internet-provided Storage Class for the _Backup_ and _Logs_ Persistent Volumes.

-#### Business Critical
+#### Business Critical service tier

 It is recommended to review the [Availability mode differences](/sql/database-engine/availability-groups/windows/availability-modes-always-on-availability-groups), which will require different configuration for each chosen mode.